Optimal control of protein copy number: Linear Markov chemical reaction networks

 \section{Linear Markov chemical reaction networks}

-The dependence of the friction tensor $\zeta$ on control parameter $\mu$, and thus the solution for the designed protocol, is a function of the topology and kinetics of the chemical reaction network.
-For linear-order chemical reactions, the autocovariance---and therefore the friction tensor---can be solved exactly~\cite{Closedfirstorder,Firstorderreactions}, and for higher-order reactions it can be approximated using moment-closure techniques~\cite{Momentclosure}.
+The dependence of the friction tensor $\zeta$ on control parameter $\mu$, and thus the solution for the designed protocol, is a function of the topology and kinetics of the chemical reaction network~\cite{Closedfirstorder,Firstorderreactions,Momentclosure}.
 Here we model the stochastic behavior of chemical reaction systems assuming Markovian dynamics, where the future dynamics depends exclusively on the present state.

+{\SB In general, the autocovariance for non-linear chemical reaction networks cannot be solved analytically.
+A conceptually simple alternative is to numerically calculate the autocovariance~\cite{Lucero:2019gd} using a stochastic simulation of the chemical reaction dynamics, such as the Gillespie algorithm~\cite{Gillespie}; however, direct simulations can be computationally intensive.
+An alternate approach is to find approximate solutions using moment-closure techniques~\cite{Momentclosure}.
+Briefly, the chemical master equation~\cite{Gardiner,vanKampen} leads to coupled ordinary differential equations describing evolution of the moments of the probability distribution of chemical counts.
+Approximations, that permit expression of higher-order moments in terms of lower-order moments, lead to the dynamics of the entire probability distribution being described by a small number of moment-evolution equations, which can be solved to find the equilibrium autocovariance. \cite{Momentclosure} provides more detailed discussion.